Sanai: Quotations

+For true religion is not woven about the feet of everyone.

 Others are heedless,—do thou be wise, and on this path keep thy tongue silent.
 The condition laid on such a one is that he should receive all food and drink from the Causer, not from the causes.
 Go, suffer hardship, if thou wouldst be cherished; and if not, be content with the road to Hell.
 None ever attained his object without enduring hardship.